hhyx/indexfs-0.3/README.md

 Assuming you have completed the interconnection of the machines, for example use noded0(10.10.1.1) and node1(10.10.1.2).

-* **Deploy indexfs mds on one machine and run the client on other machines**: You can also deploy indexfs mds to each machine by modifying server_list and configuring the indexfs environment in the same directory on each machine.
+* **Deploy indexfs mds on one machine and run the client on other machines**: You need to deploy indexfs on one machine and complete INSTALL SYSTEM PACKAGES and Build&Install Depends on other machines.
+You can also deploy indexfs mds to each machine by modifying server_list and configuring the indexfs environment in the same directory on each machine.
+You need to complete INSTALL SYSTEM PACKAGES, Build&Install Depends and Build IndexFS on the same directory for each machine

 * **Change IP and configure**: Change IP and port at etc/indexfs-distributed/server_list.
 Change configure at etc/indexfs-distributed/indexfs_conf.
 If you deploy indexfs on multiple machines, the configuration file of each machine needs to be modified.